nephoseu/code100-java/README.md

-# Code100 Competition - PHP Sample
+# Code100 Competition - Java Sample

-This codebase contains everything you need to complete coding challenges of the Code100 competition in PHP.
+This codebase contains everything you need to complete coding challenges of the Code100 competition in Java.
 The code example of communicating with the API is already present in the `App.java` file located under `src/main/java/com/mycompany/app`.

 If you need additional information regarding the API you may find it in the rest of this document.